How to connect your Infomaniak subdomain to systeme.io

 First CNAME:

-Once the two CNAMEs have been correctly added to your host, you can check their functionality on the following site:
+Once the two CNAMEs are correctly added to your host, you can check their status using the following tool: https://dnschecker.org

-Note 2: It can sometimes take 24 to 48 hours for DNS records to fully propagate.
+• It can take up to 2448 hours for DNS records to propagate completely.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.